Leveraging VLM-Based Pipelines to Annotate 3D Objects: Dataset Details

 \subsection{Objaverse Rendering}

 We downloaded 798,759 Objaverse GLB files and rendered them using Blender $3.4$ \cite{blender}.
-We dropped animations while rendering, because they pose an issue for computing bounding boxes to center objects.
+We dropped animated objects while rendering (to avoid misrepresenting them by generating static-object captions).
 This produced 763,844 objects rendered from 8 different views, including 44,199 with LVIS categories.

 \textbf{Rendering process.} We placed each object at the origin and scaled its maximum dimension to 1.
 We then rotated the camera at a fixed height and distance to the origin, rendering images at azimuthal intervals of 45 degrees.
 To determine the camera height, we swept over a few values of the polar angle $\theta$ w.r.t. the z-axis.
 We presented this sweep and other rendering hyperparameters (such as lighting conditions) in Table \ref{tab:appearances} in the main text.